 And yet, there is an argument that in compensating for such tendencies, we do a disservice to the original text.
 If we assume that the language we speak does indeed shape our conceptualization of the world around us, and if we assume, as most theories of meaning do, that there is a fundamental difference between nouns and verbs, then there is a significant conceptual disjunct between the use of the noun “Optimierung” and the verb “optimize”.

-There is considerable anecdotal evidence and a small amount of research findings that indicate that some significant difficulties are encountered when English-speakers and German-speakers collaborate on projects in a business environment.
+There is considerable anecdotal evidence and a small amount of research findings which indicate that some significant difficulties are encountered when English-speakers and German-speakers collaborate on projects in a business environment.
 Some of the reported difficulties are undoubtedly purely the result of different cultural backgrounds and working practices that have become established in the different environments.
 These can include such things as attitudes to working hours, the importance of social interaction in the workplace and between colleagues outside the workplace, the significance of and respect for managerial hierarchies, flexibility in respect of deadlines and agreed content and so on.
-While cultural differences such as these can have considerable impact on the success or otherwise of a collaborative project, linguistic relativism suggests that the may be even more fundamental differences between the ways in which speakers of different languages perceive and conceptualize the world around them and, indeed, the task in hand.
+While cultural differences such as these can have considerable impact on the success or otherwise of a collaborative project, linguistic relativism suggests that there may be even more fundamental differences between the ways in which speakers of different languages perceive and conceptualize the world around them and, indeed, the task in hand.

 If we return to our example and accept the noted tendency of German-speakers to prefer nouns to verbs in certain circumstances, it is perfectly plausible to propose that German-speakers would conceptualize the core message of “die Optimierung des Gewinns” differently from the way in which English-speakers would conceptualize “to optimize profits”.
 If a noun is a fundamentally different animal from a verb, it would be no surprise to identify such a discrepancy.
 If “Optimierung” (or, for that matter, “optimization”) has the essential nominal qualities of being discrete and essentially static (a “thing”) whereas “optimize” has the essential verbal characteristics of action, change of state, and so on, it would seem likely that the nominal form “Optimierung” can be regarded as an “end state”, an objective that can be realized or, to put it more provocatively, something that can be ticked off from a checklist.
 The verbal form, on the other hand, may well be conceived as a process with no clearly defined end state or, indeed, end point.
 It would be an activity that stretches over time.